R0h1tAnand/Local-CTI/readme.md

 ```python
 streamlit run app.py -m "dolphin-mistral" -e "nomic-embed-text" -p "/path/to/documents" --nb-docs 10
 ```
-This command runs the `CTrag` Streamlit application using the `"dolphin-mistral"` LLM model, the `"nomic-embed-text"` embedding model, loads documents from the `"/path/to/documents"` directory, and retrieves `10` documents from the vector database.
+This command runs the `Local-CTI` Streamlit application using the `"dolphin-mistral"` LLM model, the `"nomic-embed-text"` embedding model, loads documents from the `"/path/to/documents"` directory, and retrieves `10` documents from the vector database.

 ## Source used to build the original vector database